 For a long time, logistics real estate had not attracted much attention on the real estate and property investment markets.
 This has changed significantly in recent years.
-Today, the demand for these commercial properties is higher than ever: practically every market report on logistics real estate indicates rising numbers for project developments and investments.
+Today, the demand for these commercial properties is higher than ever.
 In response to this development, EXPO REAL also focuses on logistics properties in its conference program.
 Here, experts from the logistics sector will discuss trends and developments in the field of logistics real estate and address the requirements to be met by these commercial properties.
-In addition, numerous exhibitors from the logistics real estate sector are represented at EXPO REAL.
+In addition, numerous exhibitors from logistics real estate sector are represented at EXPO REAL.

 Logistics properties are often considered to be the equivalent of a large warehouse.
 In fact, warehouses only make up a portion of this kind of real estate.
 Logistics property is mostly used to supply manufacturing companies with raw materials or to store finished goods.
 Usually, these warehousing facilities are complemented by assembly activities and similar processes.
 That is why the term “warehouse” is assigned to the “(light) industrial” sector.